sapegin/washingcode-book/manuscript/120_Linting.md

 expect(somethingToSomethingElse(41)).toBe(2)
 -->

 I prefer the latter, but I’d never force anyone to write either of them — both are perfectly fine.
-I call this pattern _parallel code_ (see more in [Don’t make me think](#thinking) chapter).
+I call this pattern _parallel coding_.

+I> We talk more about parallel coding in the [Don’t make me think](#no-thinking) chapter.

 #### [id-length](https://eslint.org/docs/rules/id-length)

 This rule allows us to define the minimum and maximum length for an identifier, because short names could be potentially less readable, which is true in many cases.
 However, like any attempt to measure code quality by its physical dimensions, this rule causes more damage than good.

-See more about naming in the [Naming is hard](#naming-is-hard) chapter.
+I> We talk about naming in the [Naming is hard](#naming) chapter.

 #### [max-classes-per-file](https://eslint.org/docs/rules/max-classes-per-file)

 This rule limits the number of JavaScript classes in a file.
 Usually set to 1, meaning we could declare only one class per file.

 This is an artificial requirement.
 Splitting code into modules is a skill that can’t be simplified to a linter rule.
 Often, keeping tiny utility classes, functions, or components at the top of the module makes the code easier to navigate and maintain.

-(See more in the [Divide and conquer, or merge and relax](#divide-and-conquer) chapter.)
+I> We talk about splitting code into functions in the [Divide and conquer, or merge and relax](#divide) chapter.

 There are other similar rules that try to artificially limit the number of React components, lines of code, statements, and so on.
 The only useful rule of this kind is `max-params` (see below).